wazeerc/popn/README.md

 ### About The Project

 A Node.js application that allows the user to look up when the next planned power outage of their locality will occur.<br>
-The application pulls data from [CEB](https://ceb.mu/customer-corner/power-outage-information) and uses this [dataset](https://github.com/MrSunshyne/mauritius-dataset-electricity).
+The application pulls data from [CEB](https://ceb.mu/customer-corner/power-outage-information) via this [dataset](https://github.com/MrSunshyne/mauritius-dataset-electricity).
 ###### Note: Current state of the app only serves to query the dataset, push notification features are under development 🚧 <br>

 #### Built with;